lwa-project/lwa_sv/doc/adp_icd_draft0.1.md

 # ADP ICD

+## Document history

+### 2015-08-10

+* Changed definition of COR_NAVG from units of 1/<math>f<sub>c</sub></math> to units of subslots due to implementation constraints.

+* Re-named "TBW" --> "TBF" (Transient Frequency Buffer) due to significant deviation from DP's TBW mode.

+* Added low-bandwidth TBN filters 1-4 to match DP spec.

+* Changed DRX filters 1-4 to match DP spec.

+### 2015-08-01

+Initial mostly-complete draft.

 ## *TODO*

 * *Finish RPT MIB entries*

-* *New TBW output packet format for channelised data*
+* *New TBF output packet format for channelised data*

+* *Update TBN and DRX packet formats with bits-per-sample info, new DRX_ID etc.*

 * *Empirically confirm limits on input, computation and output rates.
 Can we capture ~45.6 MHz of bandwidth?
 Can we support 1.6 MHz TBN?
 Can we achieve 32 beams?
 How short can correlator integrations be?
-How much TBW data/time can we buffer?*
+How much TBF data/time can we buffer?*

+* Consider changing the word "recording" to "streaming".

+* Add MIB entry for querying disk usage (primarily for TBN mode).

+* Add discription/diagram of ADP network configuration.

 ## Observing modes